-Changes Clause Summary of Community Comment Officer Response Change to Document Wording changes In bold excluded Council w consumpt Sporting j consumpt will be su Fields wh consumpt approved case by co consumpt 11.30am - 12 midnight 12 noon - 10.00pm as Day and Good Friday vill consider requests for tion outside the pavilion. fields which already have tion outside the pavilion pported.
-For Sporting ich do not have tion outside the pavilion l, Council will consider on a ase basis.
-If supported, tion outside the pavilion xceed the times in Table 8 Council should not impede on the times clubs can sell alcohol.
+Changes Changes Clause Summary of Community Comment Officer Response Change to Document Wording changes In bold excluded) Council w consumpt Sporting j consumpt will be su Fields who consumpt approved case by co 11.30am - 12 midnight 12 noon - 10.00pm Is Day and Good Friday Ill consider requests for the consider the pavilion.
+Fields which already have the postion outside the pavilion opported.
+For Sporting in the consider the pavilion outside the times in Table 8 Council should not impede on the times clubs can sell alcohol.
 The Whitehorse Sport and Recreation Network suggested: The wording "case by case basis" puts Officers in a difficult position to assess applications; Consider listing the framework used to assess applications in the SFG for clubs to apply against; Keep times as in table 8 with an addition that this is subject to site specific considerations including the effect on the amenity; The network thought in areas within close proximity to residents 10pm would be a suitable cut off time for outside alcohol consumption to consider both summer and winter tenant use. be supported.
 For Sporting Fields which do not have consumption outside the pavilion approved, Council will consider on a case by case basis.
-If supported, consumption outside the pavilion will not exceed 10pm . open and attached freestand sports res are being Tenant cl cleaning t used midt Council w lubs are responsible to close public toilets to the pavilion (or ling public toilets within a serve) when the Facilities used by the Tenant Club. ubs are responsible for the public toilets that are Why should a sporting club be responsible for general public toilets?
+If supported, consumption outside the pavilion will not exceed 10pm. open and attached freestand sports res are being Tenant cla cleaning t used mids Council w ubs are responsible to close public toilets to the pavilion (or ling public toilets within a verve) when the Facilities used by the Tenant Club.
+The public toilets that are Why should a sporting club be responsible for general public toilets?
 The toilets should also be open while patrons and families can be reasonably be expected to be using the facilities.
 Noted and clause amended.
 Wording has been amended to reflect that clubs are responsible for cleaning public toilets which they open and use, whilst Council will clean public toilets if they are used by casual users.
 Section 7.9 Public Toilets has been amended to read: Tenant Clubs are responsible to open and close public toilets attached to the pavilion (or freestanding public toilets within a sports reserve) when the Facilities are being used by the Tenant Club.
 Should a Tenant Club use a public toilet midweek, the tenant club will be responsible for cleaning.

-Changes Clause Summary of Community Comment Officer Response Change to Document Wording changes In bold Sunday only.
+Changes Changes Clause Summary of Community Comment Officer Response Change to Document Wording changes In bold • Fair approach.
+Noted and section updated.
+This section now reflects the Standards of Behaviour information from the Introduction section of the document.
+The inclusion of reference to individual behaviour by club representatives has been added.
+Wording changes In bold Council will check and provide a clean service on Saturday and/or Sunday only.
 Council can open the public toilets attached to the pavilion, on request, for casual user groups.
-7.15 - Club Sanctions • Fair approach.
-Noted and section updated.
-Council will check and provide a cleanservice on Saturday and/or Sundayonly.
-Council can open the publictoilets attached to the pavilion, onrequest, for casual user groups.Clause now includes additional Council expects appropriate conduct by Tenant Clubs when using Council Facilities.
-Complaints of Tenant Clubs breaching their licence agreement or participating in unsatisfactory conduct will be investigated by Council.
-Tenant Clubs will be provided with an opportunity to respond to any alleged breach.
-If after any investigation a Tenant Club is in default of their licence or participates in unacceptable behaviour (defined as a nuisance in Council's Community Local Law 2014), Council may implement the tiered procedure outlined below This section now reflects the Standards of Behaviour information from the Introduction section of the document.
-The inclusion of reference to individual behaviour by club representatives has been added. information: Council expects appropriate standards of behaviour by Tenant Clubs when using Council Facilities.
+Clause now includes additional information: Council expects appropriate standards of behaviour by Tenant Clubs when using Council Facilities.
 Every person in Whitehorse has the right to participate in community sport that is safe, welcoming and inclusive.
 The local neighbourhood has an expectation to enjoy the peace, comfort and privacy of their property without unreasonable interference from the Tenant Club.
 Tenant Clubs are expected to conduct themselves consistent with this expectation which means behaviour should not cause any nuisance e.g. excessive noise, intimidating behaviour, excessive intoxication, violence, rubbish, criminal activity, harassment of neighbours or other offensive behaviour likely to bring the Council, Club or sport into disrepute.
 Please refer to the Code of Conduct of